wrathematics/argon2/README.md

 * **Author:** Drew Schmidt

 **argon2** is an R package for secure password hashing via the argon2 algorithm.
-As of 2015-2016, it is a very new hashing algorithm and is believed to be very secure.
+It is a relatively new hashing algorithm and is believed to be very secure.
 The package also includes some utilities that should be useful for digest authentication, including a wrapper of blake2b.
 For similar R packages, see **sodium** and **bcrypt**.

-The package includes a source distribution of the latest impelementation from the argon2 developers: https://github.com/P-H-C/phc-winner-argon2.
+The package includes a source distribution of the latest implementation from the argon2 developers: https://github.com/P-H-C/phc-winner-argon2.
 Note that we are unaffiliated with their project; if we break something, don't blame them!